 Before applying, please check the basic requirements for eligibility to doctoral studies.
 Contact the School of Chemical Engineering professor responsible for your field of research at an early stage of the application process.

-Log in to the electronic application system and fill in the Aalto University application form for doctoral studies.
-If you are applying from outside Aalto University, register as a user first.
+Fill in the Aalto University application form for doctoral studies during the application period.
 All the attachments must be submitted as PDF files.

 - Fill in the application form.
-The link will be available during the application period, 1 September to 21 September 2020 at 15:00 (EET), and attach the required appendices (see below).
+The link will be available during the application period, and attach the required appendices (see below).

 Detailed instructions for the application form: